strautomator/core/README.md

 -   OpenAI API
 -   PayPal API
 -   Spotify API
--   Weather providers: OpenWeatherMap, Tomorrow.io, Visual Crossing, WeatherAPI
+-   Weather providers: Open-Meteo, OpenWeatherMap, Tomorrow.io, Visual Crossing, WeatherAPI

 Please note that most of the services listed above have a free / trial version, which should be enough for testing or a single user use case.
 For multiple power users, you might need to subscribe to paid plans.

 ### Getting your GCP credentials

 Once you have created a project in GCP, it's recommended to [create](https://console.cloud.google.com/iam-admin/serviceaccounts/create) a dedicated service account with full permissions to Firestore and Storage Buckets.
-Or if you prefer, just use any existing service accounts.
+You could also use an existing service account, as long as you make sure it has the aforementioned permissions.

-Then you'll need to download a set of JSON credentials for that account:
+You'll need to download a set of JSON credentials for that account:

 1. Open the credentials [overview](https://console.cloud.google.com/apis/credentials).
 2. On the Service Accounts list, click on the desired service account email.